-An article by Nigel Pengelly editor of the now defunct Cornish World magazine and Craig Weatherhill, historian and Cornish bard.
+Article by former editor Nigel Pengelly and Craig Weatherhill, historian and Cornish bard.
+(2011)

 A great many arguments and counter-arguments have raged regarding the true status of Cornwall.
 A status that is certainly unique within Great Britain.
 Why is it unique?